Alabama Wildlife Center

 The Alabama Wildlife Center (AWC) is a wildlife rehabilitation and education center located in Oak Mountain State Park in Pelham, Alabama, United States.
-It is the largest and oldest rehabilitation center in the state.
+The organization is the largest and oldest rehabilitation center in the state.
 The Alabama Wildlife Center is a 501(c)(3) nonprofit organization.
 While being located within Oak Mountain State Park, the Alabama Wildlife Center operates independently and is not part of the state park system.

 The AWC focuses on the rescue, rehabilitation, and release of native wild birds across Alabama.
-Each year, the AWC cares for nearly 2,000 avian patients.
+Each year, the AWC cares for nearly 1,800 avian patients.

 The AWC also offers exhibitions and educational programs.
 Annually, AWC conducts over 500 events for the public about native wild birds and the significance of wildlife conservation efforts.

 The Alabama Wildlife Center is open to the public throughout the year, offering a self-guided tour experience for visitors.

-Mission

-The Alabama Wildlife Center is dedicated to the protection, preservation, and conservation of Alabama's native avian species through rehabilitation and education initiatives.

-Vision

-The Alabama Wildlife Center's vision is to create a thriving ecosystem where Alabama's native wildlife flourishes, and is supported by an engaged and educated community that champions sustainability, biodiversity, and the conservation of wildlife for future generations.